Locations:

 What is calcitonin?

-Calcitonin is a hormone that your thyroid gland makes and releases to help regulate calcium levels in your blood by decreasing it.
-Calcitonin opposes the actions of the parathyroid hormone, which is a hormone that increases your blood calcium levels.
+Calcitonin is a hormone your thyroid makes and releases to help regulate calcium levels in your blood by decreasing them.
+Calcitonin opposes the actions of parathyroid hormone, which increases your blood calcium levels.

 Advertisement